 - What prescription and non-prescription medications are you taking?
 Drugs sometimes can affect your eyes and vision.

 - How do you use your eyes for work?
 Make note of the tasks that you do, how long and how often you do them, the distance between your eyes and each task, and details about your work environment.
 Such information helps the optometrist determine the exact prescription and any special lens design needed to give you sharp, comfortable vision on the job.

 - What are your hobbies and sports?
 Your optometrist can help you decide whether or not you need a special pair of eyeglasses or safety glasses for your hobby or sport.

 - What problems are you having with your eyes?
-Some symptoms are blurred vision, difficulty changing focus from far to near and visa versa, squinting, double vision, seeing floaters or flashes of light, headaches, difficult seeing at night or in dim light, burning or itching or tired eyes.
+Some symptoms are blurred vision, difficulty changing focus from far to near and visa versa, squinting, double vision, seeing floaters or flashes of light, headaches, difficulty seeing at night or in dim light, burning or itching or tired eyes.

 FramesDirect.com features the largest selection of brand-name prescription eyeglasses and contact lenses, including Acuvue, Focus, Pure Vision, Proclear and hundreds of others.
 If you can't find what you're looking for, please call us at 1-800-248-9427.
-All we need is your Rx and your doctor's name and telephone number we will verify your prescription for you!
+All we need is your Rx and your doctor's name and telephone number we will verify your prescription for you.

 Black On Texture Camufla (5649)